 The best way to explore the wide vicinity of the Keukenhof Gardens is by bike.
 You can rent a bike (children’s bikes are available as well) at the Keukenhof entrance.
 Have a look at the different cycling routes that lead you along the area’s flower fields.
 Advance booking is recommended.

-Where to stay near the tulip fields in the Netherlands
+Where to find the tulip fields in Holland beyond Keukenhof

-- Noordwijk, a lovely seaside town close to Keukenhof Gardens.
-The hotel we have our eye on for some time is the Vesper hotel.
-They offer bike rental as well.
+Surprisingly, there aren’t that many hotels near Keukenhof gardens.
+If you’re looking to spend the night nearby, we’d recommend staying in Noordwijk, a lovely seaside town close to Keukenhof Gardens.
+The hotel we have our eye on for some time is the Vesper hotel which offers bike rental as well.

 The tulip fields as part of your Holland itinerary